segmentio/segment-docs/src/connections/destinations/destination-functions/index.md

 ### ️Logging

 Segment captures and displays logs emitted by the `console.log()` method.
-You can use this for debugging, and to get an understanding of flow control during the function's execution.
+You can use this for debugging, and to get an understanding of a function's execution flow.

 > warning ""
 > **NOTE:** Do _not_ log sensitive data, such as personally-identifying information (PII), authentication tokens, HTTP headers, and similar data.
 Segment stores these logs, and they may be available to workspace members in the Segment dashboard.
 Be especially careful about logging PII and Secrets.
 Never leave log statements that print entire events or settings payloads.